Dirac bracket and time dependent constraints: Abstract

 \section{Abstract}

-We provide a compact derivation of the Dirac bracket and of the equations of motion for second class constrained systems when the constraints are time dependent.
-The examples of Parameterized Mechanics and of General Relativity after gauge fixing are given, and the need for the use of time dependent gauge fixing conditions in these examples is illustrated geometrically.
+{We provide a simultaneous derivation of the Dirac bracket and of the equations of motion for second-class constrained systems when the constraints are time-dependent.
+The necessity of time-dependent gauge-fixing conditions is shown in the example of parameterized mechanics and is illustrated geometrically.}}